Spinning and Weaving in Taos 2025: Color!

 Registration Form

-I am linking the registration form on a different page.
-Please click the button below to fill out the form!
+Please click the button below on or after July 14th to fill out the form (before then the button won’t work).
 I’ll get back to you within 24 hours with a PayPal invoice for the $300 deposit.
 If you’re worried that something didn’t work right, you can email me at hello@rebeccamezoff.com to check.
 After filling out the form, the website page will change to a thank you message and if you see that, I got your registration!

 Images of Mabel Dodge Luhan House